fncbook/fnc/julia/chapter4.md

 @show rmin, rmax;
 ```

-Here is the fixed point iteration.
+Here is the fixed-point iteration.
 This time we keep track of the whole sequence of approximations.

 :::{index} Julia; push!
 :::